texastribune/undrinkable/app/templates/raw/laspampas.md

 But her biggest fear is that she won’t be able to make the trip into Presidio as she gets older.

 “I knew there wasn’t running water when I moved here,” Barraza says.
 “But I was young then.
 No one gets tired when you’re young.”

+*Disclosure: Texas A&M University is a corporate sponsor of The Texas Tribune.
+A complete list of Tribune donors and sponsors can be viewed [here](http://www.texastribune.org/support-us/donors-and-members/).*